and Probate Law Firm

 Portland Estate Planning Lawyer

-The process of estate planning and designing your legacy can often times seem like an overwhelming process, but we are here to help you.
+The process of working with a Portland estate planning lawyer to design your legacy can often times seem like an overwhelming process, but we are here to help you.
 Whether you are seeking assistance with current matters, such as a power of attorney or trust, or matters that may take effect at your passing, such as a will or probate, we can guide you on the important items to look out for and also the best way to handle your estate matters.

 We are located in the Portland metro area and we serve clients primarily in Multnomah County, Washington County and Clackamas County, but also serve clients throughout the entire State of Oregon.
-We are experienced in handling your estate and probate matters, and enjoy the opportunity to speak with all of our existing and potential clients in this important area of their lives.
+Our attorney, Karn Thapar, is an experienced Portland estate planning lawyer and will handle your estate and probate matters.

 To begin with, a person’s “estate” consists of everything that they own.
 All people, whether of modest or grand means, will want to think about which beneficiaries will receive which items upon their passing.
 In order to effectuate the transfer of an individual’s assets, most people think of drafting a will.
 Although this is one option for designating your beneficiaries, a superior form of transferring your assets is via the use of a living trust.
 People assume that trusts are only for very wealthy individuals, but trusts have valuable benefits for people from varying financial backgrounds.

 The primary benefit of a trust, and drawback of a will, is that the trust allows an individual’s estate to pass to his or her beneficiaries without the need for court involvement.
 Although drafting a will allows you to designate your beneficiaries, it must be administered by a court, and as such is a lengthy and very expensive process.
 By creating a trust, your assets can pass to your beneficiaries without the need for court involvement.
-Any experienced estate planning attorney in the Portland area will tell their clients to avoid court involvement with their estate if possible.
+Any experienced Portland estate planning lawyer will tell their clients to avoid court involvement with their estate if possible.

 When creating an estate plan for our clients, we create a comprehensive package that will contain everything that they need to feel good about the important work that they have undertaken.
 This begins with the trust document itself, which is usually a “revocable living trust” that takes effect while an individual is alive and also distributes their assets upon their passing (without the need for court involvement, as stated above).
 The ancillary documents to the trust are the pour-over will, which serves as a safety measure in case an asset is inadvertently left out of the trust, the power of attorney and the healthcare advance directive.